nigaphp/niga/README.md

 **Note:** Nigatedev framework is not ready for production application at this time.

-If you already have composer you can use the following command to create your web application with Nigatedev framework.
+If you already have composer installed you can use the following command to create your web application with Nigatedev framework.

 ```bash
 $ composer create-project nigatedev/nigatedev my-blog